Stalybridge railway station: Facilities

 The station has an entrance block with a ticket office.
 Ramps and a passenger subway lead up to the platforms.
 The station is one of very few to retain its original buffet, the 1998 refurbishment of which won awards from CAMRA and English Heritage.
 At the 2008 Tameside food and drink festival it was voted best bar.

 Following further refurbishment in 2012 Lord Pendry of Stalybridge, who often uses the buffet bar and contributed over half of the £6,000 costs, unveiled a plaque to mark the works.

 Michael Portillo visited the buffet bar in "Manchester Piccadilly to Silkstone Common", a 2017 episode of Great British Railway Journeys.

 In a £1.5m overhaul of the station, which began in 2007, the platforms were raised and the toilets, information services and shelters on the westbound platform were improved.
 In December 2008 the new entrance was completed.

+As part of the Transpennine Route Upgrade, the station, platforms and railway tracks have been reworked in 2022/2023 to support the electrification and to enable a speed of 50 mph to pass through the station.
+TransPennine Express services began using electric traction through the station on 1 December 2024.

 Recent developments

 Further work to expand the station was completed in 2012 - this saw major alterations to the track layout (including the opening of two new platforms) and signalling, with control of the latter passing to the Manchester East signalling centre at Stockport.
 The project cost £20 million as the station closed on Sundays throughout the summer of 2012 followed by a nine-day line blockade at the end of October but gives improved operational flexibility and reliability, allowed the line speed through the station and junction to be increased to 50 mph and left it ready for the electrification of the Leeds - Manchester trans-Pennine route which is currently ongoing and is scheduled to be finished in 2032.
 The two new platforms were opened on 5 November 2012; the former platform 1 was renumbered 4, and a new bay on the northern side is Platform 5.

 An Access for All scheme, funded by the Department for Transport, gave easier access to all of the platforms.
 Lifts were built to give step-free access to the entire station, though the station had no steps previously as there were ramps to all platforms.